|

 habitability.

-This basic shelter was originally designed by volunteers at Oak Ridge National Laboratory, so in a pending crisis many people could take the simple plans for
+This basic fallout shelter was originally designed by volunteers at Oak Ridge National Laboratory, so in a pending crisis many people could take the simple plans for

-the shelter to a local steel fabricator and have it quickly and cheaply built.
+the fallout shelter to a local steel fabricator and have it quickly and cheaply built.

 coated with asphalt for burial for a price of $900.
 This included about $300 for materials